IMPORTANCE OF TRAINING

 The vast majority of fisheries training, including safety training and other master and crew training in NL, is delivered by the Marine Institute of Memorial University.
-Training is offered either at main campus (St. John's), through community-based delivery throughout the province, or through online/distance delivery methods.
-A sample of the safety related fisheries training delivered by MI include:
+Training is offered either at the main campus (St. John's), through community-based delivery throughout the province, or online/distance delivery methods.
+A sample of the safety-related fisheries training delivered by MI includes:

-Marine Emergency Duties (MED) - MI is certified to deliver all Transport Canada MED training courses, including MED A1, MED A3, STCW Basic Safety, MED B1, MED B2, MED C, MED D. The Offshore Safety & Survival Centre (OSSC) located in Foxtrap offeres all MED courses, and MED A1 and A3 are offered regularly through community based delivery.
+Marine Emergency Duties (MED): MI is certified to deliver all Transport Canada MED training courses, including MED A1, MED A3, STCW Basic Safety, MED B1, MED B2, MED C, and MED D. The Offshore Safety & Survival Centre (OSSC) located in Foxtrap offers all MED courses, and MED A1 and A3 are offered regularly through community-based delivery

-Fishing Masters (FM IV, III, II, I) - Fishing Masters courses of all levels are available at main campus, and FMIV & FMIII are avaialble through community based and through online/distance delivery.
+Fishing Masters (FM IV, III, II, I): Fishing Masters courses of all levels are available at the main campus, and FMIV & FMIII are available through community-based delivery and online/distance delivery

 The PFHCB is an authorized deliverer of Transport Canada MED A3 training (valid for vessels fishing inside 25 nautical miles), and a certified deliverer of Canadian Red Cross Marine Basic First Aid.
 This training is normally delivered as part of a 5-Day Basic Safety for Fish Harvesters course.
 This course also meets the Transport Canada equivalency for a Pleasure Craft Operator Card, valid as master of a fishing vessel operating within 2 nautical miles from shore.

-There are a number of other NL training providers delivering a variety of safety courses such as: First Aid, WHMIS, Committee Training, Confined Space Entry, etc.
+There are several other NL training providers delivering a variety of safety courses such as First Aid, WHMIS, Committee Training, Confined Space Entry, etc.

-WorkplaceNL offers a certification & training directory of WorkplaceNL approved courses and providers.
-It includes detailed information on upcoming courses dates.
+WorkplaceNL offers a certification & training directory of WorkplaceNL-approved courses and providers.
+It includes detailed information on upcoming course dates.
 Click here to link to the directory.

 Research is vital to any long-term safety strategy, and therefore a key component of the NL-FHSA mandate.
 Supporting and promoting safety research, partnering/collaborating on safety research initiatives, as well as staying informed on the latest fisheries-related safety research is a priority of the NL-FHSA.